romanwicky/03-Experiment/README.md

 We used JavaScript to read the CSV file, and organize the data and calculate the percent error.

 We used Log-base-2 like the Cleveland and McGill paper to calculate the error percent.
+We also did not use the Log-Base-2 because our answers have different ranges.
+Below are the two different charts

 Here is the result percent of errors between each chart:

 (insert log percent error screenshot)
+(insert no log percent error screenshot)

+Conclusions:
+The human brain is better at guesssing vertical barcharts, than horizontal.
+The human brain also really struggles to guess angles that are not vertical, horizontal, or diagonal.
+Finally, the human brain is terrible at guessing volumetric differences, shown in the huge error scale for that test.

 # 95% Confidence Interval

 (insert screenshot of this here)
+(screenshot of non log)

 # Technical Achievements